 Todd Buchholz has written some acclaimed books on economics, such as From Here to Economy: A Shortcut to Economic Literacy, and New Ideas from Dead Economists: An Introduction to Modern Economic Thought.
 Buchholz is known for predicting economic events, such as the problems in the Eurozone.
 He has academic experience (he received a teaching award from the Harvard Economics Department), business experience (he was a hedge fund director), and political experience (he served in the White House under Bush père).

 A similar writer, from an earlier generation, is Robert Heilbroner, who’s best known for The Worldly Philosophers: The Lives, Times and Ideas of the Great Economic Thinkers.
 Heilbroner also co-wrote (with Lester Thurow) Economics Explained, which went through several editions in the 1980s and 1990s.
+Thomas Sowell, a prominent conservative thinker, wrote a popular book called Basic Economics.

 Randy Charles Epping deals with the basics of international economics in his popular book The 21st Century Economy: A Beginner’s Guide (this book is an updated version of Epping’s earlier book A Beginner’s Guide to the World Economy).